BurnOutTrader/fund-forge/ff_strategies/README.md

 It is best practice to use the strategies methods to interact with the strategy rather than calling on any private fields directly. strategy methods only need a reference to the strategy object, and will handle all the necessary locking and thread safety for you.
 It is possible to wrap the strategy in Arc if you need to pass it to multiple threads, all functionality will remain.
+The strategy object is an owned object, however it does not need to be owned or mutable to access strategy methods, all methods can be called with only a reference to the strategy object, this allows us to pass our strategy in an Arc to any other threads or functions and still utilise its full functionality, the strategy is protected from misuse by using interior mutability.
 ```rust
 #[tokio::main]
 async fn main() {